Intra-aortic balloon pumps (IABP) are used in the intensive care setting to provide hemodynamic assistance to patients in cardiogenic shock.

 Some catheters are radiolucent except for a distal radio-opaque marker.
 If the film is obtained during diastole then the balloon can be seen as a radiolucent oblong aligned with the thoracic aorta 1.

 The balloon should be located in the proximal descending aorta, just below the origin of the left subclavian artery.
+On CXR it should be at the level of the AP window.
 This ideally results in the balloon terminating just above the splanchnic vessels 3.